Therapeutic Sports Treatment

 After your initial assessment, we'll recommend a treatment plan tailored to your needs.

-Yes, we recommend confirming with your surgeon that manual lymphatic drainage is appropriate for your specific recovery.
+We recommend confirming with your surgeon that manual lymphatic drainage is appropriate for your specific recovery.

 Many surgeons actually prescribe or recommend our services as part of their post-operative protocols.
 We're happy to communicate directly with your surgical team to ensure coordinated care.